Noah670/Bitcoin-Cash/README.md

-## A simple Web App displaying the price of Bitcoin-Cash
+## [Bitcoin Cash](https://bitcoin-cash.vercel.app/) A simple Web App displaying the price of Bitcoin-Cash

 ### This Web App was creating with [React](https://reactjs.org/), [Recharts](http://recharts.org/en-US/), and deployed using Vercel.